-The 'Policy Guideline Addition to Food of Substances other than Vitamins and Minerals' includes Specific Order Policy Principles for substances added for a technological function as well as for any other purpose.
-This Application falls under any other purpose and therefore regard has been given to these policy principles in the assessment of this Application.
+The 'Policy Guideline Addition to Food of Substances other than Vitamins and Minerals'18 includes Specific Order Policy Principles for substances added for a technological function as well as for any other purpose.
+This application falls under 'any other purpose' and therefore regard has been given to these policy principles in the assessment of this application.
 These specific order policy principles state that the addition of substances other than vitamins and minerals to food should be permitted where:

-- a) the purpose for adding the substance can be articulated clearly by the manufacturer (i.e. the 'stated purpose') - b) the addition of the substance to food is safe for human consumption - c) the substance is added in a quantity and a form which is consistent with delivering the stated purpose
+- a) the purpose for adding the substance can be articulated clearly by the manufacturer (i.e. the 'stated purpose') - b) the addition of the substance to food is safe for human consumption - c) the substance is added in a quantity and a form which is consistent with delivering the

-15 Available at Food Regulation - Food policies (accessed 27 April 2022)
+16 Available at Food Regulation - Food policies (accessed 27 April 2022).

-16 Now known as the Food Ministers' Meeting
+17 Now known as the Food Ministers' Meeting.

-17 Available on the Food regulation website (accessed 11 April 2022).
+18 Available on the Food regulation website (accessed 11 April 2022).

-- d) the addition of the substance is not likely to create a significant negative public health impact to the general population or sub population - e) the presence of the substance does not mislead the consumer as to the nutritional quality of the food.
+- stated purpose - d) the addition of the substance is not likely to create a significant negative public health impact to the general population or sub population - e) the presence of the substance does not mislead the consumer as to the nutritional quality of the food.

-Following assessment as outlined in this report and SD1, FSANZ has determined that permitting the addition of plant sterols as novel food to plant-based milk alternatives would be consistent with the above specific order policy principles.
-In particular, principle (a) and (e) addressed within Section 1.3.2 of this report and principles (b), (c), (d) are addressed in Section 2.1 of this report, or in more detail within SD1.
+Following assessment as outlined in this report and SD1, FSANZ has determined that permitting the addition of plant sterols as novel food to plant-based milk alternatives is consistent with the above principles.
+In particular, principle (a) and (e) are addressed within Section 1.3.2 of this report and principles (b), (c), (d) in Section 2.1 of this report, or in more detail within SD1.